bombasticSlacks/Aspirant/Game/Worlds/Post-Calamity/Session-24.md

 * 2 options to travel down the river an Ardent Hold Vessel and a Vessel where they could be labour.
 *
 ## Travelling 29 Fall - 09 Winter
-* Attack was focused by just [Svensens](Game/Worlds/Post-Calamity/Verdantholm#Svensens) but now the other groups will consider them a real threat.
+* Attack was focused by just [[Verdantholm#Svensens]] but now the other groups will consider them a real threat.
 * Know that the party was working with the underground.
 * Curious Traveller merchant boat.
 * Dawns March Ardent boat.